Gas Leaf Blower Ban in US States and Cities

 • Hastings-on-Hudson: Are legal ONLY from Oct 15-Dec 31.

-• Larchmont: The village enforces strict regulations on the use of leaf blowers, including limitations on gas-powered models to reduce noise and environmental impact.
-Effective March 13, 2023, electric leaf blowers are permitted for spring clean-up from March 15 through April 30 and fall clean-up October 15 to December 15, with temporary allowances.
+• Larchmont: The village enforces strict regulations on leaf blowers, including limiting gas-powered models to reduce noise and environmental impact.
+Effective March 13, 2023, electric leaf blowers are permitted for spring clean-up from March 15 through April 30 and fall clean-up from October 15 to December 15, with temporary allowances.

-• Mamaroneck: Enforces regulations on the use of gas-powered leaf blowers to address noise and environmental concerns in the community.
+• Mamaroneck: Enforces regulations on using gas-powered leaf blowers to address noise and environmental concerns in the community.
 Banned from June 1 through September 30.
 Permitted from October 1 to May 31.
 Monday-Friday: 8:00 am – 9:00 pm; Saturday, Sunday, & legal holidays: 10:00 am – 5:00 pm.

-• Mount Vernon: The city has restrictions on the use of gas-powered leaf and lawn blowers to reduce noise pollution and improve air quality.
-All landscapers must register with the City and each must display their registration number on their vehicles.
+• Mount Vernon: The city restricts using gas-powered leaf and lawn blowers to reduce noise pollution and improve air quality.
+All landscapers must register with the City and display their vehicle registration numbers.

-• New Castle: The town’s ordinance regulates the use of leaf blowers, including gas-powered ones, with a focus on environmental protection.
+• New Castle: The town’s ordinance regulates the use of leaf blowers, including gas-powered ones, focusing on environmental protection.
 June 1 –September 30 – No Gas-Powered Leaf Blowers (GLBs).
 October 1 –May 31 – Gas powered Leaf Blowers are permitted

-• North Haven: Ban is in effect annually for a period of 6 months, from May 1st to October 31st.
+• North Haven: The ban is in effect annually for six months, from May 1st to October 31st.

-• Nyack: The town has enacted a leaf blower law that includes restrictions on the use of gas-powered models to promote sustainability. $500 for first offense, and increases with successive offenses.
+• Nyack: The town has enacted a leaf blower law that includes restrictions on using gas-powered models to promote sustainability. $500 for a first offense, and increases with successive offenses.
 Gasoline-powered leaf blowers may be used only between March 15 through May 15, and September 15 through December 15.
-They may only be used from 8:00 a.m. until 7:00 p.m. on Monday through Friday; 9:00 a.m. until 5:00 p.m. on Saturdays; and 12 noon until 5:00 p.m. on Sundays and legal holidays.
+They may only be used from 8:00 a.m. until 7:00 p.m. on Monday through Friday, 9:00 a.m. until 5:00 p.m. on Saturdays, and 12 noon until 5:00 p.m. on Sundays and legal holidays.

 • Pleasantville: Implements a seasonal ban on fuel-powered leaf blowers, restricting their use from May 15th to September 30th annually.
 There are Quiet hours on all motorized outdoor equipment.

-• Rye Brook: Ban in effect annually between May 1st to September 30.
+• Rye Brook: Ban is in effect annually between May 1st and September 30.

 • Southampton: Public hearing and discussions.